Ashutosh-Khandelwal/Microsoft-Power-BI/README.txt

 This is a Microsoft Power BI Repository in which you can see project in which I have done

 • Data Cleaning
-• Modeling
+• Developing Modeling
-• Data Visualization
+• Crearing Dashboard